-Not only does asphalt provide the smoothest, quiet ride, it also is the most sustainable option for paving.
+Not only does asphalt provide the smoothest, quietest ride, it also is the most sustainable option for paving.
 Over the years, the asphalt pavement industry has been a constant innovator in finding ways to make its products more environmentally friendly — from reclaiming old asphalt pavements and rejuvenating their component parts for use in new pavements to the incorporation of recycled materials to the adoption of energy-saving warm-mix asphalt technologies.

 When reclaimed asphalt pavement and shingles are reprocessed into new pavement mixtures, the liquid asphalt binder in the recycled material is reactivated, reducing the need for virgin asphalt binder.
 Using reclaimed materials also reduces demands on aggregate resources.
 Warm-mix asphalt technologies allow asphalt pavements to be produced at lower temperatures, which means reduced energy demands, as well as lower emissions during production and paving.

-In 2010, FHWA made warm-mix asphalt part of its Every Day Counts initiative to speed the deployment of technologies that can improve highway projects' quality, sustainability, and safety.
-In 2011, total WMA tonnage in the U.S. was estimated at about 69 million tons, a 67 percent increase from 2010 and a nearly 309 percent increase since 2009.
-Almost all WMA in the U.S. was produced using a foaming process, which injects a small amount of water into the mix; warm-mix additive technologies accounted for a little more than 4 percent of the market.
+In 2015, total WMA tonnage in the U.S. was estimated at nearly 120 million tons, a greater than 5 percent increase from 2014 and a 614 percent increase since 2009.
+Most WMA in the U.S. was produced using a plant foaming process, which injects a small amount of water into the mix; warm-mix chemical additives accounted for about 25 percent of the WMA tons produced.